 Solo female travel in Oman was one of my very best experiences in travelling alone.
 That is saying something.
-I have spent the last ten years travelling solo and have visited almost 50 countries in the process!
+I have spent the last ten years travelling solo and have visited 51 countries in the process!

 Falling in Love with Oman

-Oman is like an Arabian Nights fairy-tale come to life without any of the chaos you may expect in a country in this part of the world.
+Oman is like an Arabian Nights fairy-tale come to life.
+Solo female travel in Oman comes without any of the chaos you may expect in a country in this part of the world.
 When I’ve walked through souks and market places, nobody hassled or pestered me.

 Oman is a conservative Muslim country so women travelling here should dress modestly.
 However before I arrived I still worried.